salonipandeyssm51/salonipandeyssm51/README.md

 ## Welcome to Saloni Kumari github resume!

 ### Introduction :
 Hi!
-I'm Saloni Kumari .Basically I am from Sasaram, Bihar and currently was working in iProgrammer Solution Pvt Ltd.
+I'm Saloni Kumari .Basically I am from Sasaram, Bihar and was working in iProgrammer Solution Pvt Ltd.
 I did my 10<sup>th</sup> and 12<sup>th</sup> from CBSE  Board.
-I have Completed my Graduation from Veer Kuwar Singh University.
-And Currently I Persued my MCA from Dr.D.Y Patil Institute of management and research,Pune with 8.9 cgpa.
+I have Completed my Graduation from Veer Kuwar Singh University, And  Persued my MCA from Dr.D.Y Patil Institute of management and research,Pune with 8.9 cgpa.

 # Technology Stack